TYChen1102/ac215_SmartEats/README.md

 ### CI/CD Deployment:
 #### Continuous Integration (CI)
+We implemented a CI pipeline set up in GitHub Actions that automatically triggers the testing and integration process whenever a commit is made.
+The yaml files can be found under .github/workflows.

 #### Continuous Deployment (CD)
 1. Ensure Kubernetes Cluster is running at `http://<YOUR INGRESS IP>.sslip.io`.